VeritoneAlpha/spark-job-rest/README.md

 ## Features:

-**Supports multiple spark contexts.**
+**Supports multiple spark contexts created from the same node**

-The project launches new processes in order to run and manage multiple spark contexts.
-Inter-process comunication is achieved with akka actors.
+The project launches a new process for each Spark context/application, with its own driver memory setting and its own driver log.
+Each driver JVM is created with its own Spark UI port, sent back to the api caller.
+Inter-process communication is achieved with akka actors, and each process is shut down when a Spark context/application is deleted.

 ## Building Spark-job-rest (SJR)